antonTobi/tumbleweed-legacy/README.md

 ### Other tips and tricks
 Hold down shift when hovering over a hex to display the coordinates of that hex.

+Hold down control to display secure territories (these are cells which will definitely be controlled by one player at the end of the game).

 Double click panel titles to collaps/expand them.

 Press space to hide panels completely.